 - 11.1 All new appointments are to be made at the minimum point relevant to the grade.
 Exceptions to this may be made under a market force benchmarking exercise as denoted in Section 7 and/or in accordance with the Council Recruitment and Selection Policy. - 11.2 Market force requests cannot be made at interview or following recruitment.
 All market force requests are made before the vacancy is advertised.
-If following the advertising of a vacancy it becomes clear that the salary is not attracting the right skills and experience, the manager needs to undertake steps within Section 7 before re-advertising the vacancy. - 11.3 When an external employee from another Council is offered a job within Merthyr Tydfil County Borough Council as part of the recruitment process, they may be assimilated to the same SCP as they were on at the previous Council if it is within the grade range for the job. - 11.4 For example, if an employee was on SCP 24, and the job offered at Merthyr Tydfil CBC is between SCP 19 and SCP 25, the SCP at recruitment will be SCP 24. - 11.5 This will only be allowable when there is no break in continuous service.
-If a break of longer than 4 weeks has occurred, continuous service and the right to assimilation will be lost. - 11.6 If the job offered at Merthyr Tydfil CBC does not have the current SCP within its grade for the job, then assimilation will not be possible.
+If following the advertising of a vacancy it becomes clear that the salary is not attracting the right skills and experience, the manager needs to undertake steps within Section 7 before re-advertising the vacancy.

+- 11.3 When an external employee from another Council is offered a job within Merthyr Tydfil County Borough Council as part of the recruitment process, they may be assimilated to the same SCP as they were on at the previous Council if it is within the grade range for the job. - 11.4 This will only be allowable when there is no break in continuous service.
+If a break of longer than 4 weeks has occurred, continuous service and the right to assimilation will be lost. - 11.5 If the job offered at Merthyr Tydfil CBC does not have the current SCP within its grade for the job, then assimilation will not be possible.